Facebook icon

 • Identify glucose target ranges and their significance in diabetes care.

-• Inject insulin using the correct technique.
+• Describe how to inject insulin using the correct technique.

 • Recognise, manage, and report adverse reactions, including hypoglycaemia and hyperglycaemia.